Coekjan/expert-kit/README.md

 ## Contact Us

-If you have any questions, please join our discussion at https://expert-kit.zulipchat.com/
+If you have any questions, please join our discussion at https://expert-kit.zulipchat.com/ or post new [issues](https://github.com/expert-kit/expert-kit/issues).

 ## License Agreement